The Wind Rises: Plot

 In 1918, a young Jiro Horikoshi longs to become a pilot, but his nearsightedness prevents it.
 Inspired by a magazine, he begins having recurring dreams of flying with his idol, Italian aircraft designer Giovanni Battista Caproni, aboard Caproni's aircraft.
 Caproni tells him that he has never flown a plane in his life, and that building planes is better than flying them.
 Five years later, following the failure of the Caproni Ca.60, Jiro is an aeronautical engineering student at Tokyo Imperial University.
 While travelling home from a visit with family, he meets a young girl, Nahoko Satomi, travelling with her maid Kinu.
 The Great Kantō earthquake suddenly hits, and Kinu's leg is broken.
 Jiro helps Nahoko carry her to Nahoko's family home, leaving without exchanging names.

 In 1925, Jiro graduates with his friend Kiro Honjo, and both are employed at aeroplane manufacturer Mitsubishi amidst the Great Depression.
 They are assigned to perfect a fighter plane, the Mitsubishi 1MF9, for the Imperial Army.
-During a test, it breaks apart in midair and is rejected.
+During a test, it breaks apart in midair while attempting to pass 200 knots and is rejected.
 Pivoting their plans, Mitsubishi sends Jiro and Honjo to the Weimar Republic in 1929 to obtain a production licence for a Junkers G.38, intending to build a bomber.
 Although Hugo Junkers welcomes them, the two men are blocked from obtaining complete plans by the Sicherheitspolizei.
 With them and their coworkers discouraged by how far back Japan's aeronautics technology is from the rest of the world, Jiro returns to Japan, while Honjo stays and eventually develops the Mitsubishi G4M.

 In early 1932, Jiro is promoted to chief designer for a fighter plane competition sponsored by the Imperial Navy, but his design, the Mitsubishi 1MF10, fails testing in 1933 and is rejected.
 Disappointed, he takes a vacation at a summer resort in Karuizawa.
 There he reunites with an adult Nahoko, who has been searching for him since they first met.
-The two quickly develop a romance, assisted by a German tourist named Castorp.
+The two quickly develop a romance, assisted by a German tourist he calls Castorp.
 Critical of Nazi Germany, Castorp privately tells Jiro that Adolf Hitler has apprehended Junkers for resisting Nazism, and that Germany must be stopped from declaring another world war, this time allied with Japan.
 He then flees arrest from the Special Higher Police.